Things That Go Boom

 "Things That Go Boom" is the tenth episode of the fourth season and 76th episode overall from the Fox series Gotham.
 The show is itself based on the characters created by DC Comics set in the Batman mythology.
 The episode was written by co-executive producers Steven Lilien & Bryan Wynbrandt on his writing debut and directed by Louis Shaw Milito.
 It was first broadcast on November 30, 2017.

 In the episode, Sofia and Cobblepot's war tension begins to increase when both sides start attacking violently.
 Gordon decides to do something before the city falls due to the war while also trying to identify Pyg's identity.
 Meanwhile, Barbara, Tabitha and Selina set to find a way to settle their debt to Cobblepot while Lee and Nygma face problems on their first days as rulers of the fight club.

-The episode received positive reviews from critics, who criticized Cobblepot acting out of character as well as Professor Pyg overstaying its welcome.
+The episode received positive reviews from critics, though they criticized Cobblepot acting out of character as well as Professor Pyg overstaying its welcome.